GHS BULLETIN

 ICE side, top

 Converts the component to a layer on its surface with the given thicknesses.
+For example,

 CREATE FOCSLICE.S